 Portfolio contents and submission requirements are as follows:

-Ceramics, 3D Design, and Jewelry & Metal Arts: Eight images in the primary studio art discipline and two in a second discipline.
+3D Design, and Jewelry & Metal Arts: Eight images in the primary studio art medium and including two images in a second medium.

 Graphic Design: Documentation of 15 to 20 projects.
 Applicants should include a brief description of each work, illustrated with embedded still images and supplemented by links to online media.
 The precise number of images varies according to the nature of the work; contact the School of Art & Art History with questions.